 African hair braiding is very versatile: microbraids, cornrows, fishtail braids, blocky braids, black braided buns, twist braids, tree braids, hair bands, French braids and more are at your disposal.
 Once you pick a desired braiding style, thickness and have your hair braided, you may shape your braids into gorgeous hairstyles both for every day and special events.

 Researchers say that braids were “in fashion” even 2000 years b.c.
 If they have survived till our time, there definitely must be something special in them, don’t you think?
-No wonder, every year world-famous designers experiment with braids at fashion shows, Youtube videos with braiding tricks get millions of views, and pictures with braids get more likes than photos with any other hairstyles!
+Every year world-famous designers experiment with braids at fashion shows, Youtube videos with braiding tricks get millions of views, and pictures with braids get more likes than photos with any other hairstyles!
 Need new inspiring ideas?
 We’ve rounded up some trends and picked the best images from the top hairstylists around the world.
 Read on!

 Popular Trends in Black Braided Hairstyles

-Fashion shows are always inspiring, yet when it comes to clothes, we need to wait at least till March to begin to bring some new fresh ideas into life.
-As for hairstyles, things are much easier here.
+Fashion shows are always inspiring, yet when it comes to clothes, we need to wait at least till March to find out what to add to our lookbook.
+As for the hairstyles, things are much easier here.
 Luckily, popular Instagram influencers and celebrity hairstylists bring some new fresh ideas into life EVERY day.
 So, you may read our articles, get inspired and try on new images already now.
-What’s new was there in braided hairstyles?
-These are some trends for inspiration:
+Some braided hairstyles that always work:

 – Tight and edgy cornrow styles, cornrowed buns.
-Cornrows have been always considered as a rather casual hairstyle, but now when they are in Couture collections, it’s high time to rock them for a while in the new season.
+Cornrows have been always considered a rather casual hairstyle, but now when they are in Couture collections, it’s high time to rock them.

-– Wrap-around braids and twists for black hair with fresh flowers.
+– Wrap-around braids and twists for black hair with feminine accessories.
 These are loose, messy and inspired by Boho chic.

 – Very loose whimsical braids for long hair.
 The braid that starts from mid-shaft is not noticeable in the front and looks sloppy in the back.